iuuukhueeee/iuuukhueeee.github.io/posts/create-drm-video.md

 The output files will store in `dist/` folder.

-# Upload the app to S3
+# Step 6: Upload the app to S3

 Go to the S3 bucket and click on `Upload`